When was Earlham established?

 What is Earlham’s religious affiliation?

 Earlham was founded by the Religious Society of Friends, or Quakers.
-Richmond, Indiana, where Earlham is located, developed as a predominant Quaker settlement in the early 1800s as Friends from North Carolina moved to the Northwest Territory to leave the slave society in the South.
+Richmond, Indiana, where Earlham is located, developed as a predominantly Quaker settlement in the early 1800s as Friends from North Carolina moved to the Northwest Territory to leave the slave society in the South.
 The Indiana Yearly Meeting established the Friends Boarding School in 1847, and in 1881 the Western Yearly Meeting joined with it in the management of Earlham College.
 Currently, Earlham has a covenant with Indiana Yearly Meeting rather than a formal connection.

 When did Quakers first come to the Richmond area?